FORTUNA Breaks Major Ground with Biggest Sale Yet

 Fortuna has been particularly successful with period pieces originating from various style eras such as Victorian, Art Deco, Art Nouveau, Edwardian, and Retro.
 Of all period pieces offered, December Magnificent Jewels achieved an 83% sell-through rate by value, with numerous lots hammering for prices far past their starting bids, illustrating that antique jewelry continues to be a highly covetable asset in the market.

-Seth Holehouse, Fortuna’s Auctioneer and Head of Jewelry & Watches, firmly believes these results are setting the stage for outstanding performance in 2019.
+John Saxon, Fortuna’s CEO & President, firmly believes these results are setting the stage for outstanding performance in 2019.
 “We are witnessing a fundamental shift in the luxury industry.
 The general public is becoming more educated, and their decisions about which company to work with are being largely driven by ethics and transparency.
 This has proven to be a significant opportunity for us, and almost daily we have new clients seeking us out precisely because of our reputation.
 We have more and more incredible jewelry and watches coming in and are exceptionally excited and optimistic about 2019.”

 Fortuna Continues to Build Its Reputation in the Vintage Watch Market